Amid confusion, Orange County says COVID-19 restrictions are not a ‘shelter-in-place’ order

 The public health order is “not a lockdown,” officials said.
 O.C.
 Health Officer Dr. Nichole Quick is expected to issue a new order later Wednesday to better explain how O.C. residents, workers and businesses are affected.

-The order issued Tuesday had laid out some pretty broad restrictions for where and how residents can gather — making exceptions only for those involved in so-called "essential activities" like grocery store workers and first responders.
+The order issued Tuesday had laid out broad restrictions for where and how residents can gather — making exceptions only for those involved in so-called “essential activities.”

 “All public and private gatherings of any number of people, including at place of work, occurring outside a single household or living unit are prohibited,” the Tuesday order states.

-The order stated that restaurants can remain open to sell take-out but cannot serve diners inside, something happening in L.A.
-County and many other places now.
-That part of the order will remain the same, county officials repeated.
+Among those exempt from the order on Tuesday are grocery store workers, plumbers, first responders, law enforcement officers, farmers, journalists, and those working in some other specified industries.

-On Wednesday, county officials restated that point and said bars and other places serving alcohol but not food must close.
+The order stated that restaurants can remain open for take-out, drive-thru or delivery orders but cannot serve diners inside, something previously enacted in L.A.
+County and many other places.
+That part of the order will remain the same.

-Among those exempt from the order on Tuesday are plumbers, first responders, law enforcement officers, farmers, journalists, and those working in some other specified industries.
+Also on Wednesday, county officials said bars and other places serving alcohol but not food must close.

 Meanwhile, millions of Californians, most of them in the Bay Area, remain under a shelter-in-place order that restricts their movements to only certain activities when leaving indoors — getting food, supplies, medical attention or getting out to exercise are all OK.